 There are several fish-breading complexes in Palangan, so fish is cheap and abundant here.
 You will discover that there are small restaurants in Sirwan river bank; so, you can enjoy tasting various local foods as well.

 However, I have special offer for foodies visiting Palangan village!
-There is a specific fish kebab with vegetable.
+There is a specific fish kebab with vegetables.
 It will be prepared (kebabed) in a kind of traditional furnace.
 Don’t miss it.
 Of course you have to wait for almost half an hour to have it, but it is worth waiting for “Masi Kebab-i Tanuri (mahi kebab-e tanuri)”.

 The Other Beauties of Palangan Village